Members

 cchiu10@student.ubc.ca

-Conrad is an undergraduate student in the Science One program in the Faculty of Science at UBC.
-He joined BiCMat in early 2024 under the mentorship of PhD student Marina Mehling.
-His work is centered on engineering viable corneal tissues for transplants from bacterial cellulose, which offers potential biomedical applications.
-Through his research, Conrad aims to introduce bacterial cellulose as a competitive alternative to current corneal tissue options.
+Conrad is an undergraduate student in the UBC Faculty of Science and is an alumni of the Science One program.
+He joined BiCMat in early 2024 under the mentorship of PhD candidate Marina Mehling.
+His work is centered on valorizing red wine bacterial cellulose, a waste product created in the red wine vinegar production process.
+He is examining the potential for red wine bacterial cellulose to be an adsorbent for water pollutants.
 Outside of the lab, Conrad enjoys exploring the great outdoors, venturing to new restaurants, and travelling.

 Gio obtained his Bachelor’s degree in Agricultural Chemistry from the University of the Philippines in 2017 where he carried out research in the area of natural products chemistry.
 Afterwards, he worked as a research assistant in the Philippine’s Nuclear Research Institute where he studied radiation protection agents.
 In 2021, he started his graduate studies in chemistry under the supervision of Prof. Orlando Rojas, where he is trying to understand the compounds found in trees and how they can be utilized.